Dudlileif/autosteering/project_status.md

 - Pure pursuit and Stanley autosteering modes

-- Basic AB lines and curves with autosteering, u-turn at the ends
+- Basic AB lines and curves with autosteering, basic u-turn at the ends
   - Can be clipped to field/boundary or unlimited

 - Basic equipment simulation